Service Submission

 Psychology

-The appeal often centres on devotion, the pleasure of being relied upon, pride in doing things well, and the calm that comes from a clearly defined role.
-For many, meeting a partner's needs is itself deeply gratifying, and the dynamic can foster intimacy, trust, and a sense of purpose.
+The appeal centres on devotion, the pleasure of being relied upon, pride in doing things well, and the calm that comes from a clearly defined role.
+For many, meeting a partner's needs is itself gratifying, and the dynamic can foster intimacy, trust, and a sense of purpose.
 Attachment and care-giving motivations are commonly cited, distinguishing service submission from the arousal-from-suffering emphasis of clinical masochism.
-It overlaps with dominance and submission and with structured arrangements such as domestic discipline, though dedicated empirical study of the service orientation specifically remains limited and largely qualitative.
+It overlaps with dominance and submission and with structured arrangements such as domestic discipline and authority-based teacher roleplay, though dedicated empirical study of the service orientation specifically remains limited and largely qualitative.

 Prevalence & culture